nazmi/esp-buggy/docs/README.md

 @note You need to replace some of the MACROS values, and PID parameters based on your specifications.

 ## Troubleshooting {#troubleshoot}
-1. MbedStudio has linter problems when compiled with GCC_ARM, but it can compile the program.
-Although build check uses GCC_ARM, I suggest to use the default ARMC6 toolchain to avoid false errors when writing code.
+1. Mbed Studio 1.4.3 has linter problems when using with GCC_ARM, but it can compile the program.
+Use MbedStudio 1.4.1 or compile with ARMC6 toolchain to solve this problem.
 2. Some of the libraries might not work if you want to import and use them on Mbed OS 6, I have made modifications to some of them to replace the deprecated functions from Mbed 2.
 This can be easily done by referring to the latest API list from  [Mbed OS 6 documentation](https://os.mbed.com/docs/mbed-os/v6.15/introduction/index.html).

 @note You can use the joystick, potentiometer and LCD on the application shield to help debug your program.